rosell-dk/webp-express/README.txt

 == Relax-ware ==
 If you enjoy this software, feel free to take the rest of the day off.
+You deserve it, you know you do, your been working too hard, and things haven't been easy for you at home either, with those strange mutations and all.
+Here is your excuse to take the day off.
+I have put hundreds of hours into this plugin, so - in a way - I have just saved you about a hundred hours of work.
+Now, go spend it!

 == Screenshots ==